6a6ak/Slider/README.md

 # Slider
-Make a digital fram with raspberry pie
+Make a digital photo frame for raspberry pie